 If you are struggling to pay off debt and make ends meet, bankruptcy can provide you with protection from creditors and give you a fresh start.
-Still, many people are afraid to file because of myths, half-truths and misinformation, and therefore they never get the relief they need.
+Still, many people are afraid to file because of myths, half-truths, and misinformation.

 Myth 1 – Bankruptcy will ruin my credit.